 Savings Bank (SB) accounts are opened in the bank mainly for saving purpose.
 Customers cannot open an SB account for business purpose.
-Let us find out who are eligible and who are not to open SB accounts.
+Let us find out who is eligible and who is not eligible to open SB accounts.

 The following entities are eligible to open SB accounts in a bank:-

 (i) SB Accounts may be opened in the name of Individuals (Resident or Non-Non-Resident)

 (ii) Associations, Societies, educational institutions and Hindu Undivided Family (HUF) and Trusts, so long as the account not used for trading purpose.
 [Government of India Notification dated November 12, 2009- Rule 2 sub-rule (1) clause (ca) defines a Non-Profit Organization (NPO).
 NPO means any entity or organization that is registered as a trust or a society under the Societies Registration Act, 1860 or any similar State legislation or a company registered under section 25 of the Companies Act, 1956.(RBI circular/2011- 12/72 DBOD.
 AML.
 BC.
 No. 2 /14 .01.001/2011-12 July 1, 2011)]

 (iii) Primary co-op society which is being financed by the bank.

 (vi) Societies registered under the Societies Registration Act.

 (vii) Companies registered under companies act which have been licensed by Central Government under the corresponding provision of section 25 Companies Act 1913 and without permission to add the word “Limited” or “Pvt.
 Limited” to their names.

 (viii) Government Departments/bodies/agencies in respect of grants/subsidies released for implementation of various programmes /schemes.